Exploring PrestaShop's Tools

 You can enable your PrestaShop install's webservice, so that third-party tools can access your data.
 This potentially makes it possible for interesting tools to help you or your customers make better use your shop (such as mobile applications).

-The configuration is pretty basic: if you don't want anyone to access your shop through third-party tools and apps, just keep it disabled.
+- If you don't want anyone to access your shop through third-party tools and apps, just keep it disabled.

 Warning: For security reasons, make sure your shop supports secure SSL connection!